scrapjs/homemade/README.md

 For now *homemade* has some flaws:

 * Insecure − context is defined in global scope, so that you have to beware of variable names in `#define`
-* Syntax errors detection is difficult.
+* Nested conditions are not supported
-* Nested conditions are not supported (fortunately, they do not need to be).
+* No decent syntax errors detection

 ## Projects which use _homemade_